caa-datadragons/caa-bid/README.md

 **Group Coordinators:**

-> Ethan Gruber, Martina Trognitz, Karsten Tolle, David Wigg-Wolf, Valeria Vitale, Kai-Christian Bruhn
+> Ethan Gruber, Martina Trognitz, Kai-Christian Bruhn
+> Karsten Tolle, David Wigg-Wolf, Valeria Vitale

 All members and supporters can be seen in this list: https://t1p.de/DDJOIN